YigongQin/GrainGraphNN/README.md

 | /graphs/120_120/seed0* | 0.18 | 644/704 |

 ## Inference the models only
 The accuracy of the model under various thermal and grain configurations is discussed in the paper.
-If you are interested in the same material -- stainless steel 316L, and a similar range of thermal conditions, you can choose to run GrainGNN inference without having the high-fidelity data:
+If you are interested in the same material -- `stainless steel 316L`, and a similar range of thermal conditions, you can choose to run GrainGNN inference without having the high-fidelity data:
 ```sh
 # specify thermal parameters (`G,R`), domain size `lxd`, and a seed number
 python3 graph_trajectory.py --mode=generate --seed=1 --lxd=40 --save_dir=./graphs/40_40/ --G=10 --R=2